Living in Bamburgh

 Living in Bamburgh — lifestyle and amenities

-Bamburgh is a compact coastal town in North East with a population of around 523.
+Bamburgh is a compact town in North East with a population of around 523.
 The area has a community feel with local shops, cafes, and green spaces contributing to quality of life.

 Who lives in Bamburgh?
 The affordable property prices make this area popular with first-time buyers, young families, and those looking for better value.
 It often attracts buyers priced out of more expensive neighbouring areas.